phanxuanphucnd/wav2asr/README.md

         - Silence should be removed from the audio.
         - Also, each audio should contain only one person speaking.

+- **Text corpus:**

+    - Collect all texts and put them all together in a single file.

+    - Text file format:
+        - One sentence per line
+        - Upper case
+        - All numbers should be transformed into verbal form.
+        - All special characters (eg. punctuation) should be removed.
+The final text should contain words only Words in a sentence must be separated by whitespace character

+    - Examples of a text corpus:

+    ```

+    AND IT WAS A MATTER OF COURSE THAT IN THE MIDDLE AGES WHEN THE CRAFTSMEN
+    AND WAS IN FACT THE KIND OF LETTER USED IN THE MANY SPLENDID MISSALS PSALTERS PRODUCED BY PRINTING IN THE FIFTEENTH CENTURY
+    JOHN OF SPIRES AND HIS BROTHER VINDELIN FOLLOWED BY NICHOLAS JENSON BEGAN TO PRINT IN THAT CITY
+    BEING THIN TOUGH AND OPAQUE
+    ...

+    ```

 ### Examples usage <a name='usage'></a>

 **- Pretraining from unlabel-data:**